The Frontiers in Neuroscience journal series is the 1st most cited in Neurosciences

 PMCID: all published articles receive a PMCID

-Frontiers in Neuroinformatics welcomes submissions of the following article types: Book Review, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology Report.
+Frontiers in Neuroinformatics welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology Report.

 All manuscripts must be submitted directly to Frontiers in Neuroinformatics, where they are peer-reviewed by the Associate and Review Editors of the specialty journal.